Sampling (statistics): Population definition

 This situation often arises when seeking knowledge about the cause system of which the observed population is an outcome.
 In such cases, sampling theory may treat the observed population as a sample from a larger 'superpopulation'.
 For example, a researcher might study the success rate of a new 'quit smoking' program on a test group of 100 patients, in order to predict the effects of the program if it were made available nationwide.
-Here the superpopulation is "everybody in the country, given access to this treatment" – a group that does not yet exist since the program isn't yet available to all.
+Here the superpopulation is "everybody in the country, given access to this treatment" – a group that does not yet exist since the program is not yet available to all.

 The population from which the sample is drawn may not be the same as the population from which information is desired.
 Often there is a large but not complete overlap between these two groups due to frame issues etc. (see below).
 Sometimes they may be entirely separate – for instance, one might study rats in order to get a better understanding of human health, or one might study records from people born in 2008 in order to make predictions about people born in 2009.

 Time spent in making the sampled population and population of concern precise is often well spent because it raises many issues, ambiguities, and questions that would otherwise have been overlooked at this stage.